torstenknoefel/BuildGetHub/README.md

 GIT_PASSWORD
 ```

-To connect to docker you need to have the following bind mapping:
+To connect to docker you need to have the following 'bind mapping' volume:
 ```
 Host/volume                                 Path in container /var/run/docker.sock                        /var/run/docker.sock
 ```

-In addition you need to set ALL environment variables your repository might require.
+In addition you need to set ALL environment variables your repository (provided as REPO_URL) might require.